 - Observing time is assumed to be allocated such that the source will transit the midpoint of the two most widely separated antennas halfway through the observation.

-- Correlator efficiency is assumed to be 0.88, appropriate for four-level sampling and floating point fringe rotation.
+- Correlator efficiency is assumed to be 0.88, appropriate for the 4 level sampling and the DiFX software correlator.

 - Two density weighting options are supplied: Natural and Uniform.
 Natural weighting does not change the uv samples, and gives the best signal to noise ratio.
 Uniform weighting weights all points inversely proportional to the surrounding density of uv samples, which effectively upweights the long baselines and downweights the short baselines (since they are generally closer together).